alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 Road traffic | 1 hour before departure
 Supplies for ships and aircraft | 15 minutes before departure

+If the goods are passing through another EU country on their way out of the EU, the deadline counts from the time when they leave the EU.
+Not when they leave the UK.

 [Question for SME: Are these time limits just for online declarations for all types of export declaration?]